 Meaning

-In the quote “It is better to lead from behind and to put others in front, especially when you celebrate victory when nice things occur.
+“It is better to lead from behind and to put others in front, especially when you celebrate victory when nice things occur.
 You take the front line when there is danger.
-Then people will appreciate your leadership.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that unexpected events often teach us.
+Then people will appreciate your leadership.” presents a viewpoint centered on life.
+It implies that life rarely follows a perfect plan and encourages us to remember that unexpected events often teach us.

 Theme